 Finally, Right Livelihood also relates to the aspects of the Eightfold Path concerning mental discipline, namely Right Effort, Right Mindfulness, and Right Concentration.
 A right livelihood requires mindfulness to recognize and abstain from unethical activities, effort to maintain ethical conduct, and concentration to stay focused and undistracted by unethical opportunities.

-Benefits of practicing Right Livelihood
+Benefits of Practicing Right Livelihood

 Practicing Right Livelihood has far-reaching benefits that extend beyond personal morality and ethics.
 Its impacts span individual, social, and environmental dimensions, contributing to an overall sense of well-being and harmony.